aravinth081/Online-Resume-Generator/README.md

-# 📄 Online Resume Generator
+  # Online Resume Generator

 A **professional, ATS-friendly online resume generator** built using **HTML, CSS, and JavaScript**.
-Users can easily create a clean, modern resume, preview it live, and **download it as a single-page A4 PDF**.
+This application allows users to create a clean, modern resume, preview it in real time, and **download it as a single-page A4 PDF**.

 ---

-## ✨ Features
+## Overview

-- ✅ Professional MNC-style resume layout
-- ✅ Live resume preview
-- ✅ One-click PDF download (A4 – single page)
-- ✅ Fresher & experienced resume support
-- ✅ Auto career objective (`You write`)
-- ✅ Fully client-side (no backend required)
-- ✅ Clean UI & easy customization
+The Online Resume Generator is a front-end web application designed for students, freshers, and professionals.
+It follows modern resume standards used by MNCs and ensures compatibility with Applicant Tracking Systems (ATS).

 ---

-## 🛠️ Technologies Used
+## Features

-- **HTML5** – Page structure
-- **CSS3** – Professional styling
+- Professional resume layout (MNC-style)
-- **JavaScript (Vanilla JS)** – Dynamic content & logic
+- Live resume preview
-- **html2pdf.js** – PDF generation
+- One-click **single-page A4 PDF download**
+- Fresher and experienced candidate support
+- Auto-generated career objective (`You write`)
+- No backend or database required
+- Fully client-side and browser-based
+- Easy to customize and extend

 ---

+## Technologies Used

+- **HTML5** – Structure and form inputs
+- **CSS3** – Layout, styling, and A4 print optimization
+- **JavaScript (Vanilla)** – Resume generation logic
+- **html2pdf.js** – High-quality PDF generation

+---

-## 📁 Project Structure
+## Project Structure

 resume-generator/
 │
-├── index.html # Resume form & preview UI
+├── index.html # User interface and resume preview
-├── style.css # Resume design & layout
+├── style.css # Professional styling and print layout
-├── script.js # Resume generation & PDF logic
+├── script.js # Resume logic and PDF generation
 └── README.md # Project documentation

 yaml